mn-mde-edfi/MDE-EdFi-Documentation/sandbox_cert_e_mccc.md

   ]
 ```

-They change relatively infrequently, so they are being documented here.
+They change relatively infrequently, so they are being documented here for vendors to build local tables.
+While this data exists within the API for validation, it is hidden from most users via a security conifiguration.
+Nevertheless, using a code that is not in the table below will result in a record rejection from the API.

 |ID|Description|
 |--|--|